MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ## Configure Alerts

-Stay on top of your crashes by configuring your App Center app definition settings to send an email when a new crash group is created.
+Stay on top of your crashes by configuring your App Center app definition settings to send an email notifications.
+You can configure this setting per app to either send an email immediatly when a new crash group is created or send a daily summary with your app's top crashes.
 To configure these alerts:

 1. Log into App Center and select your app
 2. In the left menu, navigate to **Settings**
 3. Click on **Email Notifications**
-4. Select the box next to Crashes
+4. Select **Immediatly** ,**Daily**, or **Never**.
+The default configuration is set to **Never**.

 ![App Center shows you current threads at the time of the crash](~/diagnostics/images/email-notifications.png)